 Before they're picked and packaged to be sold, garlic chives—also known as Chinese chives—typically grow taller than common chives and have flatter leaves and white blossoms.
-They're aptly name because of their more potent garlic flavor.
+They're aptly named because of their more potent, garlic-like flavor.
 Unlike common onion chives, they are not hollow.
-They can be used just like common chives and provide even more savory flavor when used as a garnish on mashed or baked potatoes, or mixed into a fragrant herb salad dressing or dip.
+Use this variety just like common chives to give even more savory flavor to mashed or baked potatoes—or mix them into a fragrant herb salad dressing or dip.

 This lesser-known variety of chives, sometimes referred to as blue chives due to their blue-green foliage, is another Asian species native to central and Northeastern Asian countries including Kazakhstan, Mongolia, Russia, and China.
 Siberian chives grow up to 2 feet tall, making them significantly larger than common or garlic chives.
 When used in cooking, you'll find that their flavor is, however, quite similar to common chives.
 You may find Siberian chives at a farmers' market, gourmet food store, or local herb farms.